 This is the evolution of the original reference client (Bitcoin QT) and is still used by many.
 However it's usage as a day-to-day wallet is not ideal for new users as you will need to download the entire blockchain, which is many gigabytes in size, and you will have to acquire your bitcoins somewhere else.
 This client is best suited for people who really want to get involved in running a full node on their own computer and potentially interact with the command line interface.

-The Jaxx wallet is a cross platform bitcoin wallet that can run in your browser, on your desktop and even on your mobile (Android or iOS).
-It is very user friendly and has several popular cryptocurrencies built in including bitcoin, Ethereum, and others.
-You can easily switch between cryptocurrencies with the built in ShapeShift integration and it offers a hierarchical-deterministic addresses system for improved privacy which means each transaction uses a unique address where possible.
-The team behind it have been heavily involved in the Bitcoin world for years now and is highly respected.
-If you want something that just works easily and anywhere then this is one of the best choices today.
+The Exodus Wallet is a cross platform bitcoin wallet that can run on your desktop and even on your mobile (Android or iOS).
+It is very user friendly and has most popular cryptocurrencies built in including Bitcoin, Ethereum, and many others.
+You can easily switch between cryptocurrencies with the built in exchange integration and it offers BIP39 support with hierarchical-deterministic addresses system for improved privacy which means each bitcoin transaction can use a unique address.
+If you want something that works easily and anywhere then this is one of the best choices today.